History of Florida State University: Florida State College (1901–1905)

 In 1901 the Seminary was reorganized into the Florida State College, with four departments: the College, the College Academy, the School for Teachers and the School of Music.
 President was Albert Alexander Murphree.
 Its aspiration was "to be not only the foremost school of this State, but to be classed in the first rank of the colleges of the South."
 In 1901–1902 there were "nearly 300 Bona Fide Students from Twenty-Eight Florida Counties and Six States".
 It awarded the B.A. degree, emphasizing Greek and Latin, the B.Sc.
-Degree, emphasizing modern languages and physical sciences, and the B.L. degree, enphasizing English, German, and the Romance languages.
+Degree, emphasizing modern languages and physical sciences, and the B.L. degree, emphasizing English, German, and the Romance languages.
 According to its yearbook The Argo, It had track, baseball, and football teams; in 1902 a women's basketball team was added.
 In the Normal School, established "three years ago, seeing the sad condition of our public schools", enrollment was 90, from "almost every county in the state".